How To Make Sure What You Are Studying Will Be On The Test

-Above all else, use your "right now" judgement.
+Above all else, use your “right now” judgement.
 Professors change over time.
-They may have had a particularly rough semester when someone left their review of the professors teaching style (or conversely an amazing semester that semester.)
+They may have had a particularly rough semester when someone left their review of the professor's teaching style (or conversely an amazing semester that semester.)
 They could have changed the course exponentially based on past reviews since an old student took them.
 Syllabi almost always have a few tweaks to them by the end of the semester.
-You can pull from all of these sources to make predictions about how your course will go, but your right now judgement is the best judgement that you can use to determine what your professors tests and assignments will be like.
+You can pull from all of these sources to make predictions about how your course will go, but your right now judgment is the best judgment that you can use to determine what your professor's tests and assignments will be like.

 2 | Listen To The Lecture

-Professors are pretty great about giving you clues, if you listen intently enough.
+Professors are pretty great about giving you clues if you listen intently enough.
 The best way to make sure you are able to listen for those context clues is to be fully present and alert in class.
 You can be present, and not present at all.
-When in class it should have your undivided attention, because otherwise you could easily be sidetracked by the a million things happening in other places.
+When in class it should have your undivided attention because otherwise you could easily be sidetracked by the million things happening in other places.

 I am going to give it to you straight, Facebook probably is a 1,000,000 times more interesting than anything your professor has to say.

 What does this mean?
 It means you can’t give your Facebook a reason to compete with your professor because chances are your Facebook page will win.
 Your text message thread will win.
 Your game will win.

 I am telling you this because it is true and these distractions will potentially cost you in a number of ways:

 - You will miss out on all of the important clues your professor will hint at throughout course lectures about what will be on the test.

 - You will potentially be burning bridges with professors because they will be able to tell when you are on your phone, no matter how sneaky you think you are being.